IPS-Eye-White

 "Church"...
 An Unacceptable Translation of Ekklesia

-In our world, the word "church" has taken on a variety of different but related meanings.
+In our time the word "church" has taken on a variety of different but related meanings.
 For example we refer to the "church" as

 A building for Christian worship.
 (I'm going to church this evening)